 There have been many proposals for finding effective biosignatures, that is, unambiguous indicators of the influence of life in an environment.
-These include searching for atmospheric gases such as methane [1], looking for signs of a distinctive ^{56/54}Fe isotope ratio [2], searching for biological impact on minerals and mineral assemblages [3], for fossils [4], or for distinctive patterns in the distribution of monomer abundance [5].
-It has also been suggested that life on exoplanets could be detected by searching for a variant of the distinctive "red-edge" spectral feature of the Earth [6], where there is a strong increase in reflectance in the 700 to 750 nm region of the spectrum due to vegetation.
+These include searching for atmospheric gases such as methane [1], looking for signs of a distinctive ^{56/54}Fe isotope ratio [2], and searching for a biological impact on minerals and mineral assemblages [3], for fossils [4] or for distinctive patterns in the distribution of monomer abundance [5].
+It has also been suggested that life on exoplanets could be detected by searching for a variant of the distinctive 'red-edge' spectral feature of the Earth [6], where there is a strong increase in reflectance in the 700-750 nm region of the spectrum due to vegetation.
 In this case, we cannot necessarily expect alien vegetation to share the spectral characteristics of terrestrial vegetation, but perhaps a spectroscopic signature could be observed at another wavelength.
 Additionally, extreme care should be taken to avoid misidentifying this effect with similar effects that can be caused by certain mineral formations.
 These two caveats highlight particular difficulties in trying to classify phenomena as biosignatures.
 The first difficulty is in ensuring that we cast the net wide enough to include biologies that may well differ fundamentally from our own.
 By remaining too tied to the details of terrestrial biology, we risk missing biosignatures presented to us due to our assumptions about what life must be like.
-The second difficulty is in avoiding false positives by ensuring abiotic causes are ruled out.
-For example, shortly after the ^{56/54}Fe ratio was suggested as a biosignature in 1999 [2], Bullen et al published in 2001 evidence that the same isotopic fragmentation could have abiotic origin [7].
-In another example, a 2002 paper declared that magnetite crystals within Martian meteorite ALH84001 were "A Robust Biosignature"[8], however potential abiotic processes to create such crystals have also since been proposed [9][10].
+The second difficulty is in avoiding false positives by ensuring that abiotic causes are ruled out.
+For example, shortly after the 56/54Fe ratio was suggested as a biosignature in 1999 [2], Bullen et al. [7] published in 2001 evidence that the same isotopic fragmentation could have an abiotic origin.
+In another example, a 2002 paper declared that magnetite crystals within Martian meteorite ALH84001 were 'a robust biosignature' [8]; however, potential abiotic processes to create such crystals have also since been proposed [9,10].